Siya-Bhadu/MIDE-UI/docs/notes_from_justin.md

 # Notes Justin 11/2/2025
 - I added an additional library to interact with ROS2 using Javascript
 - Might need to allow user to change the topic name for telemetry of drone? -> Future
 - Need to understand more of this React lingo
+- From ros2_trajectory_docker need to branch from the react branch
+- Need to clean up file directories and modules